 You are responsible for your own equipment and belongings during the trip and bear the sole responsibility for loss, wear and tear and incidental or accidental damage to your own equipment.
 We recommend that you take out adequate insurance to cover your equipment.
 You will be provided with a list of suggested equipment to bring on to the trip.

-In booking a trip with us, you acknowledge that you are responsible for making yourself aware through Foreign Office or State Department (or equivalent institution in your country of origin) travel advice/warnings/alerts with regard to the safety of countries and areas in which you will be travelling with us and to make your own decisions accordingly.
-The Foreign and Commonwealth Office publishes regularly updated travel information on its website which you are advised to consult before booking and in good time before departure in case of any changes/updates.
+Before and after booking a trip with us, you acknowledge that you are responsible for making yourself aware through Foreign Office or State Department (or equivalent institution in your country of origin) travel advice/warnings/alerts with regard to the safety of countries and areas in which you will be travelling with us and to make your own decisions accordingly.
+The Foreign and Commonwealth Office publishes regularly updated travel information on the FCO Travel Advice Website which we strongly advise you re through before booking and in good time before departure in case of any changes/updates.

 You are responsible for informing us in writing at the time of booking of any known illnesses, disabilities or medical conditions, or, if not known at the time of booking, at the earliest opportunity thereafter prior to the departure of the trip.
 If you are found to have an undeclared or understated medical condition you may be ordered to leave the trip with no refund of the trip price.

 If you are 65 years of age or above we require you to fill out a medical self-declaration form notifying us of any medical conditions.
 If particularly serious, we reserve the right to refuse your booking.
 In such circumstances a signed letter from a medical professional (i.e. a Doctor) confirming you are fit to travel and your condition is manageable might be sufficient to book onto our trips – though please note that it is at our discretion.